January - Warm and Wet, but Not Very White

 Most areas received between 75% and 200% of normal January precipitation.

 January precipitation ranged from less than 75% of normal to more than 200% of normal.
 The driest spots were generally in Vermont, New Hampshire, and southeastern New York, while the wettest areas were in northwestern Pennsylvania, central Delaware, and southern New Jersey.
-Twenty-four of the region’s 35 major climate sites were wetter than normal, with nine ranking this January among their top 20 wettest.
+Twenty-seven of the region’s 35 major climate sites were wetter than normal, with 10 ranking this January among their top 20 wettest.
 The region has seen lingering, but slowly-improving drought conditions.